Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Methodology

 AgentGhost is considered a supply chain security vulnerability, as users often outsource model training and data hosting to third-party platforms due to limited training resources.
 In this situation, the attacker can manipulate the training process or data to inject AgentGhost into GUI agents.
 After attackers release backdoored GUI agents, users may be attracted to deploy them because of their excellent performance.
 Users will unknowingly activate the backdoor when combination triggers are included in the goal and agent interactions.
 These backdoors stealthily execute the ``\texttt{adb shell}'' command in the background to invoke malicious tools, leading to security risks such as privacy leakage, system paralysis, and malicious network activity.

-\textbf{Attack goal.} Our proposed attack prioritizes two fundamental attributes: (i) effectiveness: AgentGhost strives for a high success rate on different datasets; (ii) utility: AgentGhost should keep nature stealthy for the normal execution of user goals.
+\textbf{Attack goal.} Our proposed attack prioritizes two fundamental attributes: (i) attack effectiveness: AgentGhost strives for a high attack success rate on different datasets; (ii) task utility: AgentGhost should remain naturally stealthy for the normal execution of user goals.

 \textbf{Attackers' capabilities.} As a malicious AI service provider or a third-party platform, we assume that attackers can control the training data and devise an effective training strategy to inject multiple backdoors, while ensuring the normal execution of user goals.
-This assumption presents a comprehensive and realistic scenario, highlighting the broad range of hazards posed by AgentGhost.
+This assumption presents a comprehensive and realistic scenario that highlights the broad range of hazards posed by AgentGhost.